-This schedule identifies the five largest non-clinical direct salaries paid during the cost reporting period.
+This schedule identifies the five largest non-clinical direct salaries paid during the cost reporting period, regardless of the non-clinical direct salary limitation.
 Direct salary includes wages and bonus amounts.
 This schedule must be used to document and calculate the excess non-clinical direct salaries paid during the cost reporting period; it is not appropriate to remove the excess amounts through mechanisms outside of Schedule 1A or off the cost report.